The Norwegian Forest Cat Rescue

 Patron - Mrs J Evans

-President - Else Nylund (retired Cattery Pan's Norway)
+President - Else Nylund (retired Cattery Pan's Norway now sadly passed away.

 Vice president - Ina R Selte (Cattery (N) Selteteigen's Norway)